sjoblomj/incunable/documentation/input/template_overview/index.md

 ### `include-css`
 Includes a CSS file into the `head` section of the HTML document.
-Thus it is possible to pass in custom CSS files to individual pages.
+Thus, it is possible to pass in custom CSS files to individual pages.

 **Arguments:**
 | Argument | Status    | Description          |